EventStore/EventStore/docs/server/features/projections.md

 #### Track emitted streams

-The `trackemittedstreams` boolean setting enables tracking of a projection's emitted streams.
-It only has an affect if the projection has `EmitEnabled` enabled.
+The `TrackEmittedStreams` boolean setting enables tracking of a projection's emitted streams.
+It only has an affect if the projection is allowed to emit events.

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
 You should only the setting if you intend to delete a projection and create new ones that project to the same stream.

 ::: warning
-By default, EventStoreDB disables the `trackemittedstreams` setting for projections.
+By default, EventStoreDB disables the `TrackEmittedStreams` setting for projections.
 When enabled, an event appended records the stream name (in `$projections-{projection_name}-emittedstreams`) of each event emitted by the projection.
 This means that write amplification is a possibility, as each event that the projection emits appends a separate event.
 As such, this option is not recommended for projections that emit a